ES-CON JAPAN

 In addition to the restrictions of the Companies Act and the Financial Instruments and Exchange Act, the real estate industry to which the ES-CON Japan Group belongs is subject to the restrictions of the National Land Use Planning Act, Real Estate Brokerage Act, Building Standards Act, Act on Maintenance of Sanitation in Buildings, Act on Specified Joint Real Estate Ventures, Act on Securitization of Assets, Trust Business Act, Money Lending Business Act, and Act on Prevention of Transfer of Criminal Proceeds, etc.

-Furthermore, the ES-CON Japan Group conducts real estate sales and related business as a real estate company licensed under the Real Estate Brokerage Act and the Act on Advancement of Proper Condominium Management, etc., but the abolition of these or creation of new legal restrictions could affect the Group’s business performance.
+In addition, the ES-CON Japan Group conducts real estate sales and related business as a real estate company licensed or registered under the Real Estate Brokerage Act, the Act on Advancement of Proper Condominium Management, the Act on Optimization of Rental Housing Management Business, and other applicable laws and regulations.
+The amendment or abolition of these or the creation of new legal restrictions under the Act on Ensuring Proper Transactions Involving Specified Entrusted Business Operators or other applicable laws and regulations could affect the Group’s business performance.

 3) Dependence on Interest-Bearing Liabilities